Imagine a lavish dining room where three tables are set with an abundance of food.

 The UN’s Sustainable Development Goals say food waste and loss must be halved by 2030, which will be pivotal as the population approaches an estimated 10 billion people by 2050.
-The U.S., where $408 billion of food is wasted each year, has the same goal.

 While this might feel like biting off more than we can chew, there are solutions.

-Food waste at home
+The impact of food waste at home

 How much food do we waste at home?

-The result is that when we shop those abundantly stocked aisles, we tend to buy more than we need and then throw a great deal away.
+When we shop those abundantly stocked aisles, we tend to buy more than we need and then throw a great deal away.

 How can we reduce food waste at home?